kannans89/graphql-learning/11.Mutation/mutation.md

  }
 ```

+## Illustration

-Let us add new student into our datastore using mutation query.
+Let us understand how one can add new student record into the datastore using a  mutation query.

-step 1: open the **schema.graphql**  just like query type , we can add mutation type
+### Step 1: Create a project folder by the name MutationApp.
+Create a folder-data in the project folder.
+Add a student.json file to this folder.

+### Step 2: Create a **schema.graphql** file in the project folder.Define a mutation type in this file as shown below-

 ```javascript